HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 -   The default value of matching rule is "greater than or equal to", which can be edited as greater than, less than, greater than or equal to, less than or equal to, and no attention is required.

 -   For the matching criteria, the default value of examination score of the deployment environment is 100; the default value of sharding grade is 80.
-They can be edited to any integer value between \[0, 100\], unit: score.
+They can be edited to any integer value between [0, 100], unit: score.

 -   Others

 -   The default value of matching rule is "include", which can be edited as: include, not include and no attention is required.

--   The matching criteria: the default value of validity detection of business data backup is \"no exceptions, and data available for backup and restore is no more than 24 hours.\"; the default value of validity detection of configuration data backup is \"no exceptions, and the data available for backup and restore is no more than 72 hours\".
+-   The matching criteria: the default value of validity detection of business data backup is "no exceptions, and data available for backup and restore is no more than 24 hours."; the default value of validity detection of configuration data backup is "no exceptions, and the data available for backup and restore is no more than 72 hours".
 The matching criteria of these two results should be positive integers, unit: hours.

 -   The default matching criteria is "no exceptions" for patrol categories except for the above two items and can be edited to any value.